 MDRX Investors Have Opportunity to Lead Veradigm Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).
+BENSALEM, Pa., Dec.
+8, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).

 Class Period: February 26, 2021 – June 13, 2023